BodyCopy/lori-website/site/content/post/kaui-and-maui-hawaii.md

 ---
-title: 'Kauai and Maui, Hawaii'
+title: 'Kauai and Maui, Hawaii -December 2019-January 2020'
 date: 2020-01-05T22:23:03.359Z
 description: >-
   Celebrated Christmas 2019 and New Year's 2020 in beautiful Hawaii with the